kylewong975/CourseDataAnalysis/README.md

 a new JSON file that has a mapping between subject and average class size
 - `sampleCourses.json`: Because the official myUCLA courses JSON should be remain private, I made this sample JSON file detailing possible JSON objects that were found in myUCLA courses and possible edge cases to ensure my parser is robust.
+- `ucla_colleges_parser.py`: Given a department/subject, returns the school it belongs to (College of Letters and Science, Engineering and Applied Science, etc)
+- `integration.py`: Script that reads in all the necessary computed data and integrates it into a final JSON format providing a summary of key data from courses
+- `classdata.json`: The final JSON file containing all the necessary information for data analysis